What is Federal Work-Study?

 How do I become a Federal Work-Study partner?

-Complete a Work-Study partner eligibility form (found at the bottom of this page).
+Complete a Work-Study partner eligibility questionnaire form.
 Once submitted, it will be reviewed by our Student Employment Team.
 Partners must either be a non-profit organization and able to show proof of registration as a 501(c)(3), a division of local government (state or city), or be classified as a small business by the North American Industry Classification System (NAICS) Standards.
 If you have any questions, please contact the Student Employment Manager, Kristina kristina.rittel@wisc.edu.

 What happens when a student runs out of their Federal Work-Study allotment?